 At the heart of BOURBON's commitments: a single quality of service throughout the world.

 To promote local hiring, training programs have been established near the group's areas of operation.
-These programs complement our global network of BOURBON Training Centers.

 We feel it is essential to help the areas where we operate to benefit from the socio-economic effect of our activities.